20250813_13105622-960x1149

 9. Day 9 Taikhar Rock

-Ahead of us again is a 45 km route.
-We move at a brisk pace and soon reach the foot of Mount Khorgo, an extinct volcano.
-The landscape changes completely, the route leads through vast fields of lava solidified eight thousand years ago.
-Here we leave the horses in a safe place and set out to hike up the slopes of the volcano.
-Our goal is the summit (2210 meters above sea level), which offers a unique view.
-On the horizon looms the pearl of Mongolia – one of the country’s most beautiful reservoirs: Terkhiin Tsagaan Nuur, called the White Lake.
-We reach its shore in the afternoon.
-Overnight – for the last time – in tents.
+This is the last day of horseback riding.
+We start the day with some faster riding and soon reach the foot of Mount Khorgo, an extinct volcano.
+The landscape changes completely as the trail leads across vast fields of lava that solidified about eight thousand years ago.
+Here we leave the horses in a safe place and set off on foot to explore the slopes of the volcano.
+Our goal is the summit (2210 m above sea level), which offers a truly unique view.
+On the horizon we will see one of Mongolia’s natural treasures: Terkhiin Tsagaan Nuur, also known as the White Lake, one of the most beautiful lakes in the country.
+We reach its shore in the afternoon and – for the last time – spend the night in tents.

-In the morning we say goodbye to the horses and head east.
-We have 370 kilometers to drive, which will take about 6 hours.
-We will stop near Khogno Khan to admire the remarkable granite formations.
-It is worth mentioning that Khogno Khan mountain itself has been considered sacred since prehistoric times, and sacrificial ceremonies are still held there today.
-We will also visit Elsen Tasarkhai, known as Little Gobi.
-It is a range of sand dunes stretching for about 80 kilometers.
+In the morning we say goodbye toour horses and leave by car heading south-east.
+We cover about 370 km, which takes around 6 hours.
+Along the way we pass Karakorum and reach Elsen Tasarkhai, also known as the Little Gobi.
+This is a chain of sand dunes stretching for about 80 km.
 Here we will enjoy a one-hour ride on Bactrian camels.
-We spend the night nearby, in an extremely picturesque location.
-This time we are accommodated in eco-friendly ger.
+Well spend the night nearby, in gers.

 The guide may modify the route depending on weather conditions and the group's riding skills.